A little bit about me

 • Yes, I also believe in magic ;)

-If you'd like to learn more about my work, believe in magic too, and/or think there's a way for me to support your work through a talk, workshop, or otherwise, please get in touch on my contact page or at [email protected].
+If you'd like to learn more about my work, believe in magic too, and/or think there's a way for me to support your work take a look at my courses!

 Need Support & Guidance